 Mentor roles are volunteer positions and you may need to complete training activities before starting in your role.

 You will be allocated a small group of students to mentor, and depending on the program can work either individually or in teams.
-Most programs start during Faculty Welcome Week, the week before classes begin each semester, where you will meet your students, participate in orientation activities and provide your first mentoring session.
+Most programs start during Faculty Welcome Week, the week before classes begin each semester, where you will meet your students, participate in Welcome activities and provide your first mentoring session.

 Generally you’ll need to be available for your students to contact during the first few weeks of semester, to answer any questions or provide information about university life.
 You may need to organise further mentoring sessions or activities during this time.